Mellanox/libvma/README.txt

-This warning message means that VMA has detected bonding device which is configured to work in mode which is not supported by VMA, this means that VMA will not support high avilability events for that interface.
+This warning message means that VMA has detected bonding device which is configured to work in mode which is not supported by VMA, this means that VMA will not support high availability events for that interface.
 VMA currently supports just active-backup(#1) or 802.3ad(#4) and fail_over_mac = 1 or 0 mode.
 In order to fix this issue please change the bonding configuration.